Cazoo-uk/maybe/OVERVIEW.md

 Creating an option results in an object that implement the {@link Option} interface.

-Note the interface and namespace are documented on separate pages!
+Note that the interface and namespace are documented on separate pages!

 By contrast, {@link AsyncOption} is modelled as a class with static methods.
 See the individual documentation pages for more information about why this is.